5l1v3r1/discolog/README.md

 I am giving everyone permission to change this program how they please, and distribute it (for free).

-^^ as long as I am given credit for my work, Thanks.
+^^ as long as I am given credit for my work, Thanks. 👾

-and, if you're going to change this code and post it onto your github, Just fork it please!
+and, if you're going to change this code and post it onto your github, Just fork it please

-I'd like to see how much you guys are improving on it :D